 During the six weeks we were away we had the usual whingeing, whining and tears ( and that’s just from me) but we also had some amazing family moments.
 I get all teary when I remember my children bouncing up and down with the excitement they couldn’t hold in their little bodies as we visited Santa in Lapland.
 I really looked at the little mermaid statue in Copenhagen when my four-year-old daughter shouted “Look, mummy, a real mermaid” instead of quickly taking a photo and moving on to the “next thing to see”.
 I learnt what a Viking toilet was like instead of learning about their migration across Europe ( the word poo in our home causes hilarity for hours).
 And we have stories to tell around our dinner table for years to come about how we ate that weird tasting fish or saw the Berlin Wall.

 Another bonus of travelling with children is making friends with the locals.
 People love children and you will find that locals will offer a much bigger and fun welcome to your family.
 We have learnt new customs and language skills all through people interacting with our children.
 As parents, we get such joy out of watching our children say thank you in another language and learning all about this great big world they live in.

 It still amazes me to see a group of children playing and having so much fun without being able to understand a word they say to each other.

-So next time you see an article on how to make traveling with children easy, by all means read it.
+So next time you see an article on how to make travelling with children easy, by all means, read it.
 Every little thing that helps you survive is worth it.
 But please don’t expect it to be easy.
 Instead expect it to be eye-opening, hard work and above all amazing.